patrick38894/wrapped-wednesday-coin/README.md

 how to use:

-- on wednesday, send your wednesday coins the contract address(TBA) via the wednesday coin contract's approveAndCall function.
+- on wednesday, send your wednesday coins the contract address(TBA) via the wednesday coin contract's approveAndCall function (make sure you have a message in the "bytes" field). eg. approveAndCall($wrapped-wed-address,1,"test")

 - you will then be credited with wrapped wednesday tokens. you can exchange these tokens just like any other erc20 token on any day of the week.